Summary

 External Focus: Single materiality is a business-centric approach to sustainability reporting, primarily focused on the impacts of a company’s activities on its financial performance.
 It considers the external factors that directly affect the company, such as regulatory compliance, reputation risks, and financial indicators.

 Traditional Approach: Historically, many companies have followed a single materiality approach, which entails reporting on their financial performance and, to some extent, their social and environmental impacts that directly affect financial performance (e.g., regulatory fines or reputational risks).
+This approach emphasises financial materiality, ensuring that companies recognise the economic implications of their ESG practices.

-Double Materiality
+Double Materiality Assessment

-Expanding Scope: In this approach, a company doesn't just look at what environmental or social issues are material to its own financial performance but also how its operations may impact the broader world.
+Expanding Scope: In this approach, a company doesn’t just look at what environmental or social issues are material to its own financial performance but also how its operations may impact the broader world.
 This includes considering broader sustainability and ethical issues that stakeholders, such as investors, customers, and the public, care about.
+This also involves addressing climate risks, which are increasingly mandated by regulatory requirements and are crucial for corporate sustainability and investor relations.

 The shift towards double materiality reflects a more comprehensive and forward-thinking approach to sustainability reporting.
 It acknowledges that companies can have a significant impact on the world, and this impact can, in turn, affect the company’s performance and reputation.
 Therefore, a more holistic perspective that considers both external and internal materiality is increasingly important for businesses seeking to address sustainability challenges and meet the expectations of various stakeholders.